aprettyloner/Object-Detection-on-Thermal-Images/README.md

 #### Need consulting to better understand computer vision implmentation for better business outcomes?
 If Artifical Intelligence Applications are important to you or your business, please get in [touch](https://www.linkedin.com/in/computer-vision-engineer/) or email ```joehoeller@gmail.com```.

-#### Consulting ideas on which this project could be forked to for real-word use cases:
+#### Consulting ideas on which this production-grade project could be forked to for real-word use cases:

 - Object Classification in Thermal Images using Convolutional Neural Networks for Search and Rescue Missions with Unmanned Aerial Systems